sohonet/puppet-openbao/REFERENCE.md

 Data type: `Any`

-Mode of the configuration file (config.json).
+Mode of the configuration file (openbao.hcl).
 Defaults to '0750'

 Default value: `'0750'`